Adjustment of Worker Characteristics

 Aptitudes - As defined by the U.S. Department of Labor (DOL), aptitudes are "the capacities or specific abilities which an individual must have in order to learn to perform a given work activity".
 For more information about Aptitudes, review chapter 9 of the 1991 RHAJ.

-Temperament Restrictions - The adaptability requirements made on the worker by specific types of job situations.
-TEMPERAMENTS relate to worker personality traits and can impact long term job retention.
+Work Situations/Temperament Restrictions - The adaptability requirements made on the worker by specific types of job situations.
+Work Situations/Temperaments relate to the adaptability of the worker to specific kinds of work situations and can impact long term job retention.
 For more information about Temperaments, review chapter 10 of the 1991 RHAJ.

 SPECIAL NOTE FOR PREPOST (OASYS or Online PREPOST):